ricksorensen/micropython-fun/display/pins.md

+# Testing SPI displays #

 A simple testbed for evaluating (some) SPI displays driven by XIAO form factor MCUs ... or others.
 The initial testbed is built with a 62pin breadboard.

-The XIAO is 7x2 pins mounted at one end.
-I have numbered the pins CCW starting with pin 1 as D0 and pin 14 as +5V note for espc3 GPIO9 is boot strapping pin.
+The XIAO has a 7x2 pin configuration.
+I have numbered the pins CCW starting with pin 1 as D0 and pin 14 as +5V

 | Pin | StdUse | DispPin | ES32C3 | RP2    | NRF       |